 We all have friends who spend thousands of dollars on esthetic dentistry that failed quickly.
 The treating dentist overlooked the muscle-joint-teeth relationship.
 The first step in any esthetic dentistry treatment plan should be an analysis of the triad of influencing factors that determine long-term success.
 Stone casts or study models can be made and mounted on an articulator, a hinge that mimics the relationship between the teeth and joint.
-Often through minor adjustments to posterior teeth or careful planning of the shape of restorations on posterior teeth, one can influence the “turning off” or “turning on” of the muscles of mastication.
+Often through minor adjustments to posterior teeth or careful planning of the shape of restorations on posterior teeth, one can influence the “turning off” or “turning on” muscles of mastication.
 If posterior teeth don’t touch when anterior teeth do, almost any type of crown, veneer, or bonding placed on an anterior tooth will serve a long and pleasing life.

 If you suffer from worn or chipped teeth, a solution to your occlusal disease must come before anterior restorations are placed to mimic what Mother Nature intended.
 If not planned properly, your muscles will win, and your bonding, veneers, crowns, or implants will lose too.

 See your dentist and discuss a plan that best meets your needs and your mouth’s condition.

 Comprehensive dental care for maintaining function and good hygiene can prevent tooth loss and other oral health problems.